api3dao/old-api3-docs/docs/airnode/next/grp-providers/guides/build-an-airnode/README.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-<Fix>Build out this "beginning" of this intro to Build an Airnode.</Fix>

-The remainder of the **Build an Airnode** section will discuss, in detail, how an Airnode is constructed.
+The Build an Airnode guide will discuss, in detail, how an Airnode is constructed.
 But first, see the [Quick Deploy](../../tutorial/README.md) demo to get a simple understanding of an Airnode deployment.
+The demo has pre-configured files for a typical deployment.

 ## Project Folder